mattybwoy/Bookshelf/README.md

 </h1>

 ## Objective
-A REST API of books with postgreSQL cloud database.
+A full stack application for books with CRUD functionality connected to postgreSQL cloud database.

 ## Progress